zwhiteley-sky/FarmersList/README.md

 2. In `Customer.js`, export the `Customer` class using `module.exports`.
 3. Import the class into `index.js` with the name `Customer`.
+4. Save and run `npm test`.
+9 tests should now pass.

 ### Examples
 ```javascript